kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     </ul>
     ```

-1. Remove the simple `<ul>` list of links we made in previous demos and the links from the bottom of the welcome page.

-## Centering Content
+## 4. Centering Content

-Let's continue improving the welcome page by centering the content.
+For this task, we will center several different types of elements on our pages.

-### Centering a Text Element
+### 4.1.
+Centering a Text Element

-We can center a single element containing text by adding the `.text-center` class.
-For example, let's center the text of the `<h1>` element on this page with:
+One element that we would like to center is the `h1` text-heading elements on all our pages.

+1. To center an individual `h1` element, we could add the Bootstrap `text-center` class, like this:

     ```erb
     <h1 class="text-center">Welcome to QuizMe!</h1>
     ```

+    However, this class must be applied to individual elements, which would not be a very [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) way to apply the style, considering that we want to center all `h1` elements on all pages.

-If we know we want all `<h1>` elements to be centered, we can set a global style for all the `<h1>` tags by adding some css to `application.scss` like:
+1. Instead of individually styling each individual `h1` element with the `text-center` class, we will instead set a global `text-align` style for all `h1` elements by adding some CSS to `application.scss`, like this:

     ```scss
     h1 {